joao-osilva/joao-osilva.github.io/_posts/2017-11-4-RabbitMQ-cluster-with-Docker-and-Docker-Compose.md

 &nbsp;&nbsp;2.
 Define your services in a `docker-compose.yml` file.

 ## HAProxy
 As I mentioned early, I'm using a reverse proxy to balance the load on my cluster.
-There are many options in the market such as NGINX, Apache HTTP Server and HAProxy, which is what I'm using here, given it has support for HTTP and TCP as well.
+There are many options in the market such as NGINX, Apache HTTP Server and HAProxy, which is what I'm using here, given it has support for HTTP and TCP protocol as well.

-Fist we need to create a configuration file with all the necessary information for HAProxy.
+First we need to create a configuration file with all the necessary information for HAProxy.

 Create a file named `haproxy.cfg`, and copy the following content on it:
 ```cfg